innroowu/Django-Based_Hotel_Management_System/README.md

 + DATABASES in <setting.py> must also direct to the correct db.sqlite3 file

-## How to use ngrok to expose local servers to the internet
+## Setup on mobile web browser: How to use ngrok to expose local servers to the internet
 + First, make sure you've installed ngrok.

 + Then, run server in your terminal.